Cognigy/Documentation/docs/en/docs/live-agent/reports.md

 ### Download agent Reports
 <div class="divider"></div>
-Details of performance of Agents can be done by clicking the Download agent Reports button given on the right hand top side of the page.
+Details of Agents' performance can be done by clicking the Download agent Reports button on the top right-hand side of the page.
-The report will be downloaded in csv format.
-Example given below.
+The report will be downloaded in CSV format.
+The example is given below.

 <figure>